sqcgl/Price_finder/README.md

 #### Outcome:
 - Successful Functionality: All functions have been systematically tested through an automated test program, ensuring their correctness and reliability.
 - Real-world Application: The program has been used extensively in daily tasks without encountering errors, proving its stability and suitability for production use.
+-
+Added Testing (if necessary): Further tests can be added to the 'test_price_finder.py' file to cover more scenarios, edge cases, and potential areas for improvement.

 ## Missing Features / What's Next